-On today’s date in 1912, The Boy Scouts Association was incorporated throughout the British Empire by royal charter for “the purpose of instructing boys of all classes in the principles of discipline loyalty and good citizenship.”
+On today’s date in 1912, the Boy Scouts Association was incorporated throughout the British Empire for “the purpose of instructing boys of all classes in the principles of discipline loyalty and good citizenship.”

 In July 2007, to mark 100 years of Scouting, Canada Post commemorated the World Scout Movement on a 52-cent stamp (Scott #2225).
 Printed by the Lowe-Martin Group on Tullis Russell Coatings coated paper, the stamp has general tagging along each side.